 For more in-depth legal counsel, phone or office consultations are available for a flat fee for up to 40 minutes.

-- Showing Delay: You must prove that your Notice to appear pending too long?
-How mandamus can unlock your case has been unreasonably delayed without good cause.
+- Showing Delay: You must demonstrate that your Notice to Appear pending too long?
+How mandamus can unlock your case has experienced an unreasonable delay without any legitimate or lawful justification, often supported by evidence of typical processing times and agency backlogs.

-- Order Issued: If the court agrees, it issues an order compelling the agency to act promptly.
+- Order Issued: If the court finds the delay unjustified, it issues a binding order compelling the agency to act promptly, effectively unlocking your case and moving it forward in the immigration process.

 When to File a Mandamus Petition